ChipVi/NextGenerationSequencingAnalysis/README.md

    Due to the great size of the SAM file, I can not upload the full result of the aligned.sam file on here.

 4. Marking Duplicates after Alignments: using SAMTOOLS --> see mark_dup.bam
-5. BQSR
+5. Base Quality Score Recalibration: scoring system sometimes make mistakes in scoring base quality, we use BQSR to adjust these scores
+   --> the result is sorted_dedup_bqsr_reads.bam
-6. Variant calling
+7. Variant calling